 \subsection{Subgroup of patients from a phase III randomized trial in patients with small-cell lung cancer}

-From a randomized controlled trial, Liu et al \citep{Liu2021} evaluated, in an exploratory biomarker analysis, the benefit in terms of OS of atezolizumab (an immunotherapy) with carboplatin (platinum chemotherapy) and etoposide (CP/ET) (n = 47, 19\% censoring) versus placebo and CP/ET (n = 59) in a subgroup of patients (programmed death-ligand 1, PD-L1 < 5\%) with extensive-stage small-cell lung cancer (ES-SCLC).
-As an illustration of a delayed treatment effect (Figure \ref{OS Liu PD-L1}A), we reanalyze this subgroup, considering the control arm as an external control.
-A small benefit of the experimental arm compared to the external control group occurs after 10 months.
+Using data from a randomised controlled trial, Liu et al \citep{Liu2021} evaluated, in an exploratory biomarker analysis, the effect on OS of Atezolizumab (an immunotherapy) in combination with carboplatin (platinum chemotherapy) and etoposide (CP/ET) ($n = 47$, 19\% censoring) versus placebo plus CP/ET ($n = 59$) in a subgroup of patients (programmed death-ligand 1, PD\-L1 $<$ 5\%) with extensive-stage small-cell lung cancer. \\ As an illustration of a delayed treatment effect (Figure \ref{OS Liu PD-L1}A), we reanalysed this subgroup, treating the control arm as an external control group.
+A modest benefit of the experimental treatment emerges after approximately 10 months.